 In 1999 the box was updated to contain the URL of the Tomy website in the bottom right hand corner of the rear side.

 This printing is almost identical to the 1997 print box but with the Tomy website address added in the bottom right corner of the rear of the box.
 Interestingly, other older engines with new 1999 boxes had the Tomy phone number enlarged but did not gain the URL text.
-The Tomy website was first put on new-for-1998 boxes where it had a different URL.
+The Tomy website was first put on new-for-1997 boxes where it had a different URL.
 Also shown is the hang tag.

 These Percys are mostly unchanged from the previous incarnation.
 In 2000 the area where the gearbox is inserted into the front battery contact was covered with a paper sticker and in 2001 a plastic plate was glued in over the interface.
 Later, the molding would be changed to accommodate a screw holding the plastic cover in place.
 All of these styles of covers can become lost, especially if the engine has had its gearbox removed for repair.

 Similar to other 1999 rereleases, the axles on the trucks were changed over to the "capped" style instead of the earlier hammered style.
-Circa 2002 or so the screw retaining the tanker's rear coupling was replaced with one with a standard screw head and plastic ring
+Circa 2002 or so the screw retaining the tanker's rear coupling was replaced with one with a standard screw head and plastic ring.

-In 2003 the Thomas Plarail range was revamped and the main cast of characters received updated detailing.
-Running boards were painted in white and the tender stickers were replaced with painted graphics.
-The fuel tanker and mail car were replaced with the updated fuel tanker and troublesome truck.
+The fuel tanker and mail car were replaced with the updated fuel tanker and a laughing troublesome truck.
 At this point, the Plarail and international releases split ways, with international releases remaining nearly unchanged.
 Percy did not immediately receive a separately molded face like the other characters with faces molded into their smokebox, receiving the update around 2006 or 2007 instead.